-neral Educ ation Requirements with Notes for Majors37-47 English.
-6-7 - Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+I. General Educ ration Requirements with Notes for Majors37-47 English Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.
 Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
 Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
-Numerio cal and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
-Majors: if you take CSCI B101 to fulfill this requirement, it will fulfill the major requirement as well; however, only a total of 3 hours are counted toward the total required hours.
+Numeri cal and Analytical Reasoning Majors: if you take CSCI B101 to fulfill this requirement, it will fulfill the major requirement as well; however, only a total of 3 hours are counted toward the total required hours.
 Majors: neither MGSC B190 nor MGSC B290 can count as the second math course.
-Speech - COMM B140, B201 or B230 Liberal A Liberal Arts Electives (humanities or social/behavioral sciences) 1 ECON 221 or 222 HIST B101, B102, B111, B112, B115, or B116 Fine Arts 2 3 Social/Behavioral Sciences 3 3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Speech COMM B140, B201 or B230 Liberal i Arts Liberal Arts Electives (humanities or social/behavioral sciences) ECON 221 or 222 HIST B101, B102, B111, B112, B115, or B116 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 2 Courses from: ARTH, ARTS, MUSC, or THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

-Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.